google/codeworld/README.md

 See bug #4 for details.

-### Google API Key ###
+### Authentication

+CodeWorld offers two modes of authentication or the ability to run with authentication disabled with reduced functionality.
+The two methods provided are as follows:

+* [Google authentication](#google-auth): this method uses the Google API and Google accounts and is the mode of authentication enabled in the live CodeWorld site; this allows CodeWorld to offload account and credential management to a third party
+* [Local authentication](#local-auth): this method uses a simple local database of account information and JWT-based stateless authentication in the browser;
+this is useful for applications where minimal external dependencies is required

+Running CodeWorld in one of these two modes allows users to save and manage their projects and folders.
+With no authentication enabled, users are able to write, build and run code but lose the ability to save and manage projects and folders.

+#### <a name="google-auth"></a> Google authentication

-CodeWorld allows users to authenticate using a Google account, and save their projects.
-For this feature to work, you need to obtain a Google API key, and store it in `web/clientId.txt`.
-If you don't do this, the sign-in and save features will not function correctly, but the rest of the site will be usable.
+For Google authentication to work, you will need to obtain a Google API key and store it in `web/clientId.txt`.

 To get a Google API key for your CodeWorld installation, please consult the following resources: